-Live musical performances (including online performances) are legally required to pay a percentage of proceeds to Performing Rights Organizations who collect and distribute funds on behalf of intellectual property holders (songwriters).
+Live musical performances are legally required to pay a percentage of proceeds to Performing Rights Organizations who collect and distribute funds on behalf of intellectual property holders (songwriters).
 PROs (or, widely referred to as CMOs in Europe) collect funds and then distribute those funds to their members (songwriters) based on the usage of their copyrighted material (songs).
 PROs have agreements with other PROs internationally, so for example, if a Canadian performer is a member of SOCAN in Canada but performs in the U.S. the Artist will be paid out for the usage of their songs from an American PRO.

-Side Door collects remittances automatically and distributes them to the appropriate PROs so creators get paid for their work.
-Remittance is directed toward the appropriate corresponding PROs for locations of the audience(s) - for example, ASCAP/BMI in USA, SOCAN in Canada, PRS in UK, etc. The location of the performance or performer has no bearing - it is the locations of the audience that matter.
+Side Door collects remittances automatically from shows and distributes them to the appropriate PROs so creators get paid for their work.
+Remittance is directed toward the appropriate corresponding PROs for locations of the audience(s) - for example, ASCAP/BMI in the USA, SOCAN in Canada, PRS in the UK, etc. The location of the performance or performer has no bearing - it is the locations of the audience that matter.

-Artists who are members of a PRO should submit their setlists from both online or in-person shows to their member organization.
+Artists who are members of a PRO should submit their setlists to their member organization.
 If the artist is performing original material, they will earn back the remittance revenue in due course via their PRO.
 This is a huge benefit to using Side Door to book and ticket shows, since our team takes care of the remittance on your behalf so Artists get paid out after submitting setlists to the PRO.

 Any public physical space or business, such as a coffee shop or performance hall, where music happens (either as a live performance or even a playlist through speakers), may be legally required to have a license or agreement with the PRO in the country where the space is located.